Kerry Joseph

 Kerry Tremaine Joseph (born October 4, 1973) is an American football coach and former player.
-He is the special assistant to the head coach for the Texas Longhorns.
+He is currently an assistant defensive back coach/Sr. defensive analyst for the Memphis Tigers football program.
 He played college football for the McNeese Cowboys as a quarterback and was signed by the Cincinnati Bengals as an undrafted free agent in 1996.

-Joseph later played defensive back for the Seattle Seahawks from 1998 to 2001.
+Joseph later played safety for the Seattle Seahawks from 1998 to 2001.
 Joseph then played in the Canadian Football League (CFL) as a quarterback from 2003 to 2014.
 He was named the CFL's Most Outstanding Player in 2007 while leading the Saskatchewan Roughriders to victory in the 95th Grey Cup.
 At the end of the season, he had completed 267 of 459 passes for 4,002 yards and 24 touchdowns.
 He also led all quarterbacks in the league in rushing with 737 yards on 90 attempts and 13 touchdowns.

 Playing career

 College

 In college Joseph played quarterback for McNeese State University, leading his team to a 42–11 record and two Southland Conference titles during four seasons as a starter.